-The status bar displays information about ISC Console operations, such as the number of servers found with valid addresses and number of servers not responding during a Discover.
+The status bar displays information about ISC Console operations, such as the number of servers found with valid addresses and number of servers not responding during a discovery.
+During discovery the status bar displays the number of ISC servers and the number of servers being discovered.
+When the number of servers being discovered equals zero, discovery is complete.